A technical debt compendium¶

 Government and critical infrastructure¶

 Agencies Need to Continue Addressing Critical Legacy Systems, Mlogica, 2025.
-IRS still relies on applications over 60 years old written in antiquated programming languages like COBOL and Assembler.
-These legacy systems create significant security risks, slow operations, and make implementing policy changes difficult.
-Moreover, many require specialised personnel with decades-old programming knowledge, an increasingly scarce skill set.
-Department of Transportation and OPM operate legacy systems facing similar challenges.
+The IRS still relies on applications over 60 years old written in COBOL and Assembler.
+These create significant security risks, slow operations, and require specialised personnel with decades-old programming knowledge that is an increasingly scarce skill set.
+The Department of Transportation and OPM face similar challenges, though the IRS example remains the most frequently cited because the numbers running through those systems are large enough to concentrate minds.

 Identity and access management debt¶

-IAM tech debt: Balancing modernization and legacy identity infrastructure, Security Boulevard, December 2024.
+IAM Tech Debt: Balancing Modernisation and Legacy Identity Infrastructure, Security Boulevard, December 2024.
 According to Gartner, IAM technical debt impacts quality, delivery timelines, and budgets of IAM teams.
-Companies often prioritise new features over fixing legacy identity controls, resulting in significant security vulnerabilities, unmet IAM objectives, and dissatisfied stakeholders.
-Many early identity systems relied on simple username and password databases with credentials stored inside individual applications.
-Legacy companies, especially in banking or manufacturing, have layered multiple identity solutions over years without full integration, resulting in fragmented IAM environments.
+Companies often prioritise new features over fixing legacy identity controls, resulting in security vulnerabilities and unmet IAM objectives.
+Legacy companies, particularly in banking and manufacturing, have layered multiple identity solutions over years without full integration, resulting in fragmented environments where no single team has complete visibility.

 Cloud misconfiguration: the epidemic nobody seems to want to discuss¶